 2024 Golden Globes: Oppenheimer, Succession and The Bear dominate film and television awards

-The stars were out in full force last night as the best of film and television were celebrated at the 76th Golden Globe Awards.
+The stars were out in full force last night as the best of film and television was recognised during the 76th Golden Globe Awards.

-Murphy overcame strong competition from Hollywood heavyweights Bradley Cooper and Leonardo DiCaprio to win for his portrayal of Oppenheimer while Downey Jr. claimed a second success in his category for his performance as real-life government official Lewis Strauss.
+Murphy overcame strong competition from Hollywood heavyweights Bradley Cooper (Maestro) and Leonardo DiCaprio (Killers of the Flower Moon) to win for his portrayal of Oppenheimer, while Downey Jr. claimed a second success in his category for his turn as government official Lewis Strauss.

-Elsewhere, the period comedy Poor Things overcame strong competition from Barbie to win Best Motion Picture (Comedy/Musical) while Emma Stone clinched her second victory in the Best Actress (Comedy/Musical) category for her role as a young woman looking to find her own sexual awakening.
+Elsewhere, the period comedy Poor Things overcame strong competition from Barbie to win Best Motion Picture (Comedy or Musical) while leading lady Emma Stone clinched her second victory in the Best Actress (Comedy/Musical) category for her role as Bella Baxter, a young woman looking to find her own sexual awakening.

-Meanwhile, Lily Gladstone made history by becoming the first indigenous person to win a Globe as she clinched Best Actress (Drama) for her portrayal of real-life Osage native Mollie Burkhart in the Martin Scorsese-directed crime epic Killers of the Flower Moon.
+Meanwhile, Lily Gladstone made history by becoming the first indigenous person to win a Globe as she took home Best Actress (Drama) for her portrayal of real-life Osage native Mollie Burkhart in Martin Scorsese’s crime epic Killers of the Flower Moon.

 During her emotional speech, she said;